-Creating reports that provide transparency on product roadmaps is an important responsibility of the Product Manager.
-Communicating the Why, When, and What behind product plans requires a reporting tool and supporting data that are robust enough to answer all product related questions that stakeholders need answered.
-There are four different types of Aha!
-Reports - List, Pivot, Chart and Hierarchy - and well over 100 data objects to help with this endeavor.
-Understanding how to get started with building your reports and customizing them is essential for building the reports that answer those questions.
+Creating reports that provide transparency on product roadmaps is an important responsibility of the product manager.
+Communicating the "why," "when," and "what" behind product plans requires both a reporting tool and supporting data.
+And they must be robust enough to answer all product-related questions that stakeholders need to have answered.
+There are four different types of Aha! reports — list, pivot, chart, and hierarchy — and well over 100 data objects to help with this endeavor.

 Building a new report

 The key to getting started is identifying what is at the heart of the report you wish to create.
 Do you wish to create a report focused on feature assignments and status?
 Or a break-down of initiatives and goals by each release?
 The answer helps determine what data columns you choose first.

 - A data column is the data you want to see in your reports, such as Feature name.

 - A record type is the data table that contains the data columns, such as Features.

 Understanding table relationships

-Where having knowledge of the Aha! data model is most helpful is with knowing which Table and Columns to start with based on the type of report you wish to create and the data element you want to serve as the foundation for your report.
+Having knowledge of the Aha! data model is most helpful when deciding which table and columns to start with.
+This will be based on the type of report you wish to create and the data element you want to serve as the foundation for your report.
 For example, if you wish to create a report that shows features based on feature goals, you'll want to start your new report using feature columns (i.e. Feature name).
 If you wish to create a report showing releases by initiative, you'll want to start your new report using release columns (i.e. Release name).
 Think about the data and related elements you need to include in the report and always start with the table that is lowest in this data model hierarchy because the data relationships flow upward.

 Here are a few report examples to illustrate: